MirisWisdom/HCE/spv3/legacy/shaders/gui/doc/global-variable.md

 ### Encoding Method

-> **Method**: Sum up the numbers that correspond to the chosen shader states, which are numbers to the power of two.
+> **Method**: Sum up the numbers that correspond to the chosen shader states, which are numbers to the power of two, and
+> store the total in the global variable.

 1. Create a list of the shader effects with the order specified in the [Render Stack Sorting](stack-sort.md) document.
 2. Replace each shader effect with its possible states as specified in the [Quality Levels](quality-levels.md) document.